ebonynaranja/hupia/README.md

 ## **Acknowledgments**
 - Inspired by my bro telling me...
 Why don't you build your own?!!
-- Exploring Zig for the first time, and using Zig for performance and simplicity.
+- Exploring and using Zig for performance and simplicity.

 ---